WalletConnect/walletconnect-docs/docs/web3modal/standalone/installation.md

-# Standalone Usage
+# Installation

-Web3Modal can be put into a special and lightweight standalone mode that allows you to use it anywhere, with any chain and any development tool.
-This comes in useful if you are not using wagmi and already manage other connections for say injected wallets.
-It also means that you are responsible for managing [Sign SDK](../introduction/sign.md) and obtaining a pairing uri that can be passed to Web3Modal's open method, thus triggering it into this special mode.
+Special and lightweight standalone mode that allows you to use Web3Modal anywhere, with any chain and any development tool.
+This comes in useful if you are not using wagmi or already manage other connections for say injected wallets yourself.
+You are responsible for managing [Sign SDK](../introduction/sign.md) and obtaining a pairing uri that can be passed to Web3Modal's open method to display relevant wallets and qr code.

 ## Obtain Project ID